BSN Admission Requirements

 Admission to the Nursing major is selective; the process is competitive, and acceptance is never guaranteed.
 Prospective applicants must have completed high school mathematics, biology and chemistry.
 In addition, students must have achieved one of the following:

-- 2.7 overall high school GPA (on a 4.0 scale) and a minimum 22 ACT composite/1100 new SAT total score (1020 combined critical reading and mathematics score old SAT);
+- Minimum 2.7 overall high school grade point average (on a 4.0 scale); and a minimum 22 ACT composite or a minimum 1100 SAT score.

 Transfer Students are required to request all official transcripts from each college or university attended other than Kent State University.
 Transfer students are required to apply to Kent State University and be accepted prior to acceptance into the Nursing program.
 Call the Office of Student Services at 330-672-7911 for additional information.